crate/cratedb-guide/docs/integrate/powerbi/service.rst

    :align: center

 Click *Add data sources to use the gateway*.
-In the data source settings, name your datasource, select the **ODBC** type, and enter the connection ODBC connection string.
+In the data source settings, name your data source, select the **ODBC** type, and enter the connection ODBC connection string.
 The connection string will be whatever you named the DSN when connecting Power BI Desktop to CrateDB.
 In this case, it was ``CrateDB``, so the ODBC connection string will be ``dsn=CrateDB``.